ishiki-lab/ishiki-bootstrap/README.md

 * You might need to restart it the first time if it doesn't find the WiFi

-## Create a rresh Raspberry OS Base Image
+## Create a fresh Raspberry OS Base Image

 ### Get and burn OS image